 - The way Shadow Mewtwo generates its own personal boss stage made of crystals is almost identical to the similar powers used by Entei and the Unown from Pokémon 3 The Movie: Spell of the Unown.

 - Shadow Mewtwo can use Psywave as a tornado around itself, similar to (albeit much smaller than) the Mewtwo from Pokémon Adventures.

 - This is the third dark-themed version of a legendary Pokémon, the first two being Dark/Shadow Lugia and Dark/Primal Dialga.note

-- Nigh Invulnerable: Because Shadow Mewtwo is permanently Mega-Evolved during the storyline fights, triggering a Synergy Burst stops it from taking any damage from any attack from any Pokémon without an active Synergy Burst in its own.
+- Nigh-Invulnerable: Because Shadow Mewtwo is permanently Mega-Evolved during the storyline fights, triggering a Synergy Burst stops it from taking any damage from any attack from any Pokémon without an active Synergy Burst of its own.
 If the player lasts a certain amount of time during Round 2 of the final storyline fight, it triggers a permanent version of this enhanced Synergy Burst to force a final round.

 - Olympus Mons: Mewtwo is generally considered the Ur-Example of an Olympus Mon in the Pokémon series.

 - One Steve Limit: Averted; both Shadow Mewtwo and the regular Mewtwo are playable.